 Spain loves its festivals and celebrations.
 And even with knowing that, my expectations were exceeded by far.
 After having experienced Moros y Cristianos I know how weird some of my questions might have sounded.
 I was expecting a spectacle in one place, comparable to Oktoberfest in Munich or just a big fair.
 But this was different.
 The first weekend of June we went to the town of Elda to visit “Moros y Cristianos”.
 The festival is all about the “Reconquista”, when the Spanish reconquered the Iberian Peninsula.
-Between 711 and 1492 the Peninsula was part of the Islamic Empires, only a small part way up north was not included in the Umayyad Caliphate.
+Between the years 711 and 1492 the Peninsula was part of the Islamic Empires, only a small part way up north was not included in the Umayyad Caliphate.
 For more than 700 years the Muslims ruled over the Christians.

-The festival “Moros y Cristianos” is mainly celebrated in the area where I live, in Comunidad Valenciana.
+The festival “Moros y Cristianos” is mainly celebrated in the area where I live, the Comunidad Valenciana.
 You can find it in other parts as well but here it is really traditional.
 Every town celebrates it at a different date, some in the fall like here in Benidorm and others in the spring.
 The festival in Elda is one of the largest and best-known and has become a Fiesta de interés turístico nacional.

 Elda is my boyfriend’s hometown with around 50.000 inhabitants.
 And all of them are on the streets during those days.
 Moros y Cristianos consists of five (!) official holidays, from Thursday to Monday you cannot find any normal life.
 The streets are crowded, people are all dressed up and stay out until the next morning.
 The festivities are divided into different parts, as they have to cover 700 years of history.
 It starts with the Entrada de Banda on Thursday and they have kids parades and many different things.
 We only went on saturday and were greeted with extremely loud gunshots and gunpowder.
 Around noon the Moros conquered the castle of the city and overthrew the king.
 The whole city was assembled around the city hall and the different groups of Moros y Cristianos were fighting and reenacting the whole scenery.